dustinpfister/blog_posts/_posts/canvas-example-game-crosshairs.md

     ());
 ```

 I then have my public API of this module that contains methods for both creating and updating a cross state object.
-In addition I have a method that can be used as a way to create event handers for a cross object that can be used for both mouse and touch events. this is where by utility method that has to do with getting a canvas relative position comes into play.
+In addition I have my userAction method that is used as a way to control the mutation of the cross hairs position.
+As you can see this is where my get canvas relative method is coming into play for now.
+When I first started working on this project I did not have the main state machine that I have now, and I have not yet transitioned everything over to just working out things like that there yet.

 ## 4 - The map.js file